 B i o g r a p h y

-Charlotte is a current student on the Opera Course at the Alexander Gibson Opera Studio at the Royal Conservatoire of Scotland in Glasgow.
+Charlotte is about to begin her final year of opera school at the Alexander Gibson Opera Studio at the Royal Conservatoire of Scotland in Glasgow.
 She studies with Helen Lawson, generously supported by the Royal Conservatoire of Scotland Trust and the John and Caroline Sibbald Scholarship.
 She is also a member of the extra chorus of Opera North.

 Previously, Charlotte studied at Trinity Laban Conservatoire of Music and Dance, learning with head of department Dr Linda Hirst.
 Whilst at Trinity she was awarded the Helen Roll and Eva Malpass scholarships, was highly commended in the North London Rosenbatt Prize and won a place on the English National Opera’s Chorus Mentor Scheme.

-Before specialising in opera, Charlotte toured worldwide as a soloist with Irish choral group Anúna (of Riverdance fame), making innumerable trips to Europe, the Americas and Asia.
+Before specialising in opera, Charlotte toured worldwide as a soloist with Irish choral group Anúna (of Riverdance fame) for several years, making innumerable trips to Europe, the Americas and Asia.
 As part of the group, she recorded six albums and three DVDs, including the famous soprano solos of Allegri’s Miserere, arranged by Anúna’s director Michael McGlynn.

 Charlotte also has a degree in musicology from King’s College London, where she won the Advanced Performance Studies Prize and attended the Royal Academy of Music, where she studied with Dr Nicholas Clapton.
 Whilst at KCL, she held a choral scholarship in the prestigious King's College London Chapel Choir (directed by David Trendell) and was music librarian for two years.
 She had previously held a Guinness Choral Scholarship to Christchurch Cathedral Dublin in her gap year.